Questions & Answers (Q&A)¶

 Set the initial period where the line can be in operation beyond the year of study in

 oT_Data_Generationas the generation at night.There is no need to include the column for a certain resource (generator) within an input data file if there is no data to be defined for this resource within that file.
-Empty columns don’t need to be included in some input data CSV files, including
+Empty columns do not need to be included in some input data CSV files, including

 oT_Data_VariableMaxGeneration,oT_Data_VariableMinGeneration,oT_Data_VariableMaxConsumption,oT_Data_VariableMinConsumption, etc., but at least an empty column with the name of the resource must be included in the file header